thegbomb/drutiny/README.md

 ## Installation

+This repository is a baseline frame and not recommended to install by itself unless you're planning on building your own auditing tool based on top of Drutiny.

 You can install Drutiny into your project with [composer](https://getcomposer.org).
-Drutiny is a require-dev type dependency.

 ```
-composer require --dev drutiny/drutiny 2.3.*@dev
+composer require drutiny/drutiny ^3.2.0
 ```

-[Drush](http://docs.drush.org/en/master/) is also required.
-It's not specifically marked as a dependency as the version of Drush to use will depend on the site you're auditing.
+Drutiny has native target support for Git and [Drush](http://docs.drush.org/en/master/).
+If you wish to use these types of targets, you must install the underlying software.

+For drush, we recommend using drush 8 to access global aliases.

 ```
-composer global require drush/drush:dev-master
+composer global require drush/drush:8
 ```